wesleychristelis/ngrx-poc/README.md

 #### Installing Store Libraries

      * NgRx Git (https://github.com/ngrx/platform) && (https://ngrx.io/)
-    "@ngrx/effects" a lib for reflecting the state of the stor ein the outside world.
+    "@ngrx/effects" a lib for reflecting the state of the store in the outside world.
-    "@ngrx/entity" loading entities in a sinplified way "@ngrx/router-store" give us integration between the store, dev tools and the router.
+    "@ngrx/entity" **loading entities in a simplified way** "@ngrx/router-store" **give us integration between the store, dev tools and the router.**
     "@ngrx/store"
-    "@ngrx/store-devtools" browser pluign to inspect store
+    "@ngrx/store-devtools" **browser plugin to inspect store**
-    "@ngrx/schematics" extension to the angualr cli , allows us to quickly scaffold code.      (https://github.com/ngrx/platform/tree/master/docs/schematics)
+    "@ngrx/schematics" **extension to the angualr cli , allows us to quickly scaffold code.**      (https://github.com/ngrx/platform/tree/master/docs/schematics)

 #### To Run the Development Backend Server